Fraction calculator

 c) Write a previous answer (new numerator 19) over the denominator 7.

-For adding, subtracting, and comparing fractions, it is suitable to adjust both fractions to a common (equal, identical) denominator.
+It is suitable to adjust both fractions to a common (equal) denominator for subtracting fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(4, 7) = 28.
-In practice, it is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 4 × 7 = 28.
-In the next intermediate step, the fraction result cannot be further simplified by canceling.
+It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 4 × 7 = 28.
+In the following intermediate step, it cannot further simplify the fraction result by canceling.

-In words - twenty-one quarters minus nineteen sevenths = seventy-one twenty-eighths.
+In other words, twenty-one quarters minus nineteen sevenths equals seventy-one twenty-eighths.

 Rules for expressions with fractions: